jwieckowski/jwieckowski/README.md

 # Hi :smiley:

 ## Something about me
-* I'm an IT student at West Pomeranian University in Szczecin, Poland :computer:
+* I'm an IT student studying for a Master's degree at West Pomeranian University in Szczecin, Poland :computer:
+* Computer Science Engineer
 * I'm writing scientific papers about MCDA methods :page_with_curl:
 * I was a professional swimmer for 13 years :swimmer:
 * Now I'm gym freak :muscle: